ptaszynski/cyberbullying-Polish/README.md

 The Perl script calculates Micro-Average F-score (microF) and Macro-Average F-score (macroF).
 In evaluation one should look primarily at microF to treat all instances equally since the number of instances is different for each class.
 The additional macroF, treating equally not all instances, but rather all classes, is used to provide additional insight into the results.

+[DISCLAIMER]

+Due to Twitter policies we are not able to release to the public the contents of the tweets, thus we provided files with tweet IDs, which can be used to download the original tweets.
+If you have any questions regarding the dataset, or are having troubles with downloading the original tweets, please contact Michal Ptaszynski (email below).

 [AUTHORS]

-Michał Ptaszyński (ptaszynski@ieee.org), Kitami Institute of Technology, Japan
+Michal Ptaszynski (ptaszynski@ieee.org), Kitami Institute of Technology, Japan

 Agata Pieciukiewicz, Polish-Japanese Academy of Information Technology, Poland

-Paweł Dybała, Jagiellonian University in Kraków, Poland
+Pawel Dybala, Jagiellonian University in Kraków, Poland

 [REFERENCES]